rdhadda/QuizKombat/README.md

 ### Features

-The website consists of three pages.
-A home page, a games page and a scores page.
+The website consists of four pages.
+A home page, games page, score page and 404 page.

-#### All three pages have the following elements in common:
+#### All four pages have the following elements in common:

 - The title of the webpage QuizKombat.
 The title also acts as a link back to the homepage.

-- A footer that comprises of social media links to Facebook, Instagram, Twitter and Youtube.

 #### Home Page